jreiberkyle/notes/docker-aws.md

-# Running docker on AWS
+# Parameter Tuning with Jupyter Notebook on AWS using Docker

 ## Scenario

-I have a docker container that I am running locally but I want to run it on AWS because of compute limitations locally.
+I have a docker container that I am running locally but I want to run it on AWS because of compute limitations.
 This container runs an application that performs Cross-Validation to determine the best number of neighbors, k, in a KNN Classifier.
 The training data is saved as `xy_files.npz` and cross-validation is performed using the `scikit-learn` library.

 I care about matching my local compute power and keeping costs down.
-My local docker machine has 8Gb memory and I am using 1 CPU.
+My local docker machine has 8Gb memory and I am using 1 CPU with 4 cores.
 I plan to start the docker-machine instance, upload data, run the computation, view/download results, and stop the instance.

 ## Plan